slsa-framework/oss-na24-slsa-workshop/activities/04/readme.md

 For example, a trusted root could contain (a) public key pubKeyA as evaluator identity, (b) protection type "google service account", (c) a list of service accounts as partition and (d) service account as required protection type.
 A deployment attestation is considered authentic and trusted if it is signed using pubKeyA and contains only the protection type "google service account".

-In this workshop, use the open source policy engine [Kyverno](https://kyverno.io/).
+In this workshop, we use the open source policy engine [Kyverno](https://kyverno.io/).

 ## Deep dive